-23. Ultimate parent undertaking and controlling party
+15. Ultimate parent undertaking and controlling party

-The Company's immediate parent company is Carestream Dental Technology Parent Limited, a company incorporated in the United Kingdom.
-Carestream Dental Alpha Limited is the parent of the smallest and largest group to consolidate these financial statements and these consolidated financial statements can be obtained from 25 Canada Square, Level 37, London, E14 5LQ.
+The Company's immediate parent company is Carestream Dental Alpha Limited, a company incorporated in the Cayman Islands.

+Carestream Dental Alpha Limited is the parent of both the largest and smallest group to consolidate these financial statements, and these consolidated financial statements can be obtained from, 25 Canada Square Level 37, London, E14 5LQ.

-The Company's ultimate parent undertaking is Carestream Dental Alpha Limited, a company incorporated in the Cayman Islands.
-The Company's ultimate controlling party is CD&R Cobra Holdings, L.P.
+The Company's ultimate parent company is Carestream Dental Alpha Limited and the Company's ultimate controlling party is CD&R Cobra Holdings, L.P.

-24. Subsequent events
+16. Subsequent events

 Subsequent to year end, a novel strain of coronavirus named COVID-19 caused a worldwide pandemic disrupting supply chains and sales across a range of industries, including the dental industry.
 Starting in early March, the COVID-19 outbreak has resulted in worldwide temporary dentist office closures as mandated by a variety of health and government officials.
 These recent developments have resulted in a material amount of decreased net sales, profitability, and operating cash flows beginning in March 2020.
-The Company's management expects these reduced levels of performance to continue in the near term primarily due to delays in large scale dental equipment purchases and reduced service revenues resulting from the dental office closures.
-In response, the wider Carestream Dental Group has temporarily closed its primary manufacturing facility in France, introduced temporary employee furloughs for the second quarter of 2020, and significantly reduced other operating expenses such as travel, hiring new staff and third-party contractor spending.
+The Company and its subisidiary undertakings (the "Group") expect these reduced levels of performance to continue in the near term primarily due to delays in large scale dental equipment purchases and reduced service revenues resulting from the dental office closures.
+In response, the Group has temporarily closed its primary manufacturing facility in France, introduced temporary employee furloughs for the second quarter of 2020, and significantly reduced other operating expenses such as travel, hiring new staff and third-party contractor spending.

-The extent of the impact of COVID-19 on the Company's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on the Company's customers, employees and vendors.
-Other risks, depending on the duration and spread of the outbreak, include adverse impacts to receivable credit losses.
+The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on the Group's customers, employees and vendors.
+Other risks, depending on the duration and spread of the outbreak, include adverse impacts to intangible asset values, receivable credit losses and increased restructuring costs.
 While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration.
 Therefore, while the Company expects this matter to negatively impact financial performance in 2020 and possibly beyond, the related financial impact and duration cannot be reasonably estimated at this time.